project-poodle/poodle/design.md

       List
       Count

-When data size is relatively small (less than ~1k), and when possible enumeration of data content is limited, lookup can be an effective way of reducing the data size.
+When value size is relatively small (less than ~1k), and when possible enumeration of value content is limited, lookup can be an effective way of reducing the value size.

 A poodle consensus keeps a list of cluster wide lookup schemes.
 The list of lookup schemes are registered across the cluster, and is specific to a consensus.
-The cluster wide lookup scheme and can be used to encode data.
+The cluster wide lookup scheme and can be used to encode value.
 E.g.

 - A 256 bits ECDSA public key is 32 bytes long.
 Sending 32 bytes over the wire, or store on disk can represent a significant overhead.

-- Instead, if we have a lookup scheme that will lookup the encoded data for original content of the data, this can significantly reduce the data size to represent an ECDSA public key.
+- Instead, if we have a lookup scheme that will lookup the encoded value for original content of the value, this can significantly reduce the value size to represent an ECDSA public key.

 - Assume there are total 10k nodes (10k possible public keys), a perfect hash and 2 bytes lookup key will be enough to represent an ECDSA public